PROFESSIONAL CERTIFICATE IN MEDIATION & MEDIATION SKILLS

 - Explores considerations such as environment, balance of power, rapport and body language

-The course combines lectures, group work, reflection, and practical scenarios, drawing on examples from grievances, relationship breakdown, commercial disputes, and conflict in the boardroom and in the workplace.
+The course combines lectures, group work, reflection, and practical scenarios.
+We draw on examples of grievances, relationship breakdown, commercial disputes, and conflict from the boardroom, the workplace, and the community.

 The course is interactive and practice-based with a case study focus.
 While firmly grounded in relevant theory, the course is designed and taught by mediators with practical, ‘in the room’ experience.